 Using Experts to Determine Financial Loss

-Plaintiffs can present expert testimony from financial professionals to establish the value of the deceased to his loved ones.
+The plaintiffs can present expert testimony from financial professionals to establish the value of the deceased to his loved ones.
 Until recently, this testimony wasn’t admissible when a housewife died, but that rule has changed.
-When the decedent is a housewife who wasn’t employed outside the home, the financial effect on the survivors won’t involve a reduction of income, but increased expenditures to continue the services she was providing or would have provided if she’d lived.
-Because jurors might not be knowledgeable regarding the monetary value of a housewife’s services, experts may aid the jury in this evaluation.

 Punitive Damages for an Atlanta Wrongful Death Claim

-Punitive damages are awarded in cases of serious or malicious wrongdoing to punish the wrongdoer or deter others from behaving similarly.
-In many states, a plaintiff may not recover punitive damages in a wrongful death act.
-There are a number of states, however, that have specific statutes that permit the recovery of punitive damages.
-In states which don’t explicitly allow or disallow punitive damages in wrongful death actions, courts have held punitive damages permissible.
-The right Atlanta lawyers will have the ability to advise you regarding whether your state allows punitive damages.
+Punitive damages are awarded in cases of serious or malicious wrongdoing in Atlanta to punish the wrongdoer or deter others from behaving similarly.
+In many states, plaintiffs may not recover or pursue punitive damages in wrongful death cases.
+There are a number of states, however, that have specific statutes or a law that permit the recovery of punitive damages.

 Survival Actions in Georgia

-A survival action, on the other hand, centers around the anguish of the deceased individual (who attorneys and judges frequently refer to as the “decedent”) instead of the despair and financial losses of their household.
-In a survival action, the decedent’s estate can recover compensation concerning the pain and anguish of the victim along with the decedent’s medical bills and lost earnings–comparable to what the individual might have recovered in personal injury litigation if they had endured.
-The reimbursement is then distributed through the deceased individual’s estate as opposed to dispersed directly to living relatives.
+A survival action, on the other hand, centers around the anguish of the deceased loved one (who attorneys and law judges frequently refer to as the “decedent”) instead of the despair and financial losses of their household.
+In a survival action, the decedent’s estate can recover compensation concerning the pain and suffering of the victim along with the decedent’s medical bills and lost earnings–comparable to what the individual might have recovered (but lost) in personal injury law if they had endured.

-You may have heard of some high profile wrongful death lawsuits in Atlanta on the news or online.
-Below are some local examples of wrongful death to better illustrate how wrongful death lawsuits work.
+You may have heard of some high-profile wrongful death lawsuits in Atlanta on the news or online.
+Below are some local examples of wrongful death to better illustrate how wrongful death claims work.

 Diane McIver Estate vs. Tex McIver and Dani Jo Carter

 This case was brought by the estate of Diane McIver, a murder victim, against her husband and her best friend.
-The victim’s husband Tex McIver was sent to prison for life during the criminal trial, but the wrongful death suit against McIver and Carter argues that the victim’s death was an accident.
-Carter was driving the SUV in which the McIvers were passengers when Diane McIver was shot.
-She is accused of contributing to Diane’s death by driving recklessly and not stopping the vehicle to call 911.
-The estate is attempting to make this claim in order to obtain pecuniary damages from the car insurer.
-The suit is still in progress as of this writing.
+The victim’s husband, Tex McIver, was sent to prison for life during the criminal law trial, but the wrongful death suit against McIver and Carter argues that the victim’s death was an accident.

 Cobb County and Wellstar Hospital

 This suit involved a health system, a county jail, and a prisoner, Mr. Justin Graham.
 Mr. Graham was arrested for DUI and detained in the Cobb County jail in 2006.
-After a few weeks in jail, he was transferred to Wellstar Hospital where he died from cirrhosis of the liver.
-Graham’s family filed a wrongful death suit against the jail and hospital.
-Though both parties were cleared of wrongdoing, Cobb County was contractually obligated to reimburse the hospital for $300,000 in legal fees incurred by WellStar Health Systems during the case.
+After a few weeks in jail, he was transferred to Wellstar Hospital, where he died from cirrhosis of the liver.
+Graham’s family filed a wrongful death claim against the jail and hospital.

 Bobbi Kristina Judgment